midoBB/nixdots/Readme.md

 # `dotfiles`

-Here lies the `dotfiles` crafted with much care
+Here lies the `dotfiles` crafted with much care.
+Shamelessly stolen from [this repo](https://github.com/sherubthakur/dotfiles) then changed to fit my needs.

 ## Configuration